 I speak on a variety of topics from beekeeping to international missions.
 I try to infuse each message with humor and encouragement.
-If you’re a beekeeper, a missionary, a Christ-follower or none of the above, my goal is to peak your interest in the fascinating world of the bees and the wonderful God who made them.
-I want you to leave with something to think about.
+If you’re a beekeeper, a missionary, a Christ-follower or none of the above, my goal is to

 Whether it’s a large conference or a small intimate group in your living room, I will customize a workshop, education session or keynote speech to fit your needs.

 Feel free to contact me.
 I look forward to hearing from you.

 Here are Some of the Topics

 M.J. lifts the lid on a hive for a humorous look at the amazing honey bee, one of the many fascinating creations of an Almighty God.
 You’ll learn about the inner workings of a hive and life cycle of the bee.
 As you see how the honey bee is a crucial part of the environment, you’ll also see how critical this small insect is to the quality of our life.

 Is That Pollen on Your Legs?/Sharing the Gospel

 Flowers bloom where they’re planted, but in order to multiply most of them need pollination.
 That